liu431/Coding-Exercises/SQL and Database/Databases, Data Modeling, Sytems.md

 #### [Clustered and nonclustered indexes](https://www.guru99.com/clustered-vs-non-clustered-index.html)
 Cluster index is a type of index that sorts the data rows in the table on their key values whereas the Non-clustered index stores the data at one location and indices at another location.

+### Data Models

+##### Ex.
+Can you give me a data model which will help answer the following questions.
+No SQL queries just the data model. (*Amazon BIE*)
+a.
+Top grossing movie last year?

+b.
+All movies which starred Brad Pitt.

+c.
+Every actor which Bradd Pitt has worked with.

+d.
+Top Movies (star rating) for 2019?

+Ans:

+Movies
+- Movie ID
+- Movie Name
+- Movie Year
+- Movie Box Office Results
+- Star Ratings

+Actor and Actress
+- ID
+- Name
+- Movie ID